zhuy16/learning_notes/0_condaIsMyFriend.md

 ### python3 vs python2

-Even though python 2 has deprivated on Jan of 2020, there are many python codes online that doesn't have specification somewhere, wheter it is version 2 or version 3, Professionals can tell it straight away because of some signature syntex.
-But it is difficult for the begainers as we often get confused.
+Even though python 2 has deprived on Jan of 2020, there are many python codes online that don't have specification somewhere, whether it is version 2 or version 3, Professionals can tell it straight away because of some signature syntex.
+But it is difficult for the beginners as we often get confused.